IsBenben/beprint/README.md

 - **Columns Layout** - The package can print messages in columns using the `beprint_columns` function.
 - **Markdown Preview** - The package can preview markdown messages using the `beprint_md` function.
 This feature is powered by the `mistune` library.
 - **Printing Objects** - The package can print objects with colors and styles using the `beprint` function.
-- **Table** - The package can print messages in tables using the `Table` function.
+- **Table** - The package can print messages in tables using the `Table` class.
 Base features: Add rows, columns, and pretty print.

 You can find more information about the package in the *examples* folder.